oznurkarahasan/ai-presentation-assistant/README.md

 - frontend/package.json (Adding new Node packages)
 - Dockerfile or docker-compose.yml

-# if you add new python libraries please dont forget to add to requirements.txt
+Important: if you add new python libraries please dont forget to add to requirements.txt

 ```bash
 cd backend